As useful as a college’s website can be, it’s not going to give you the full picture of what it would actually be like to attend that school.

 College is going to be your home for about four years, your experience will be impacted by the time you spend both in and out of the classrooms on campus.

-A huge portion of your time in college will, of course, be spent in your classes.
+A large portion of your time in college will, naturally, be spent in your classes.
 Your tour will probably cover certain types of buildings, like the engineering building, the liberal arts buildings, etc. But if your guide doesn’t mention where classes for your major will be taking place, make sure to ask so that you are familiar with the campus layout.

 If you haven’t researched how big your classes will be, this could also be a good time to ask those questions.
 See if your guide has information on how common large lectures are as opposed to smaller class sizes.

-You may prefer a school where smaller class sizes are more frequent.
-This can make it easier to get to know your classmates and professor.
+You may prefer a school where smaller class sizes are the norm.
+This can make it easier to get to know your classmates and professors.
+Or, you might like the excitement of being in a large lecture hall.

-Ask your guide what their process is for class registration and if they have issues within your major of students not being able to get the desired courses.
+Ask your guide what the school’s process is for class registration and if you might have issues getting desired courses within your major.

 Another way to get involved in your school’s social scene is through sports.
 Your school will likely have official sports teams as well as intramural sports.